joelrenjith/srsran_srsue_setup/README.md

 - This will setup the LFE and HLDE as two containers and the connections to the existing architecture will also be done here.
    - `docker_ran` (subnet : `10.53.1.0`) is the docker network for srsRAN and Open5Gs.
 The LFE is connected to this network.
    - `packetHighway` (subnet : `10.53.2.0`) is the docker network connecting the LFE and HLDE.
 Both LFE and HLDE are connected to this network.
+- Now run `gateways.sh` given here in the host to setup the routing for the overall architetcure.
+All traffic going from RAN to CORE will pass through LFE.
+(This also conatins the normal gateway commands for the srsRAN setup.)

 ## PulledPork: